Trees, TPOs and Consent for Tree Works - Background to Trees

 Trees Managed by East Lothian Council

 East Lothian Council's Tree Officer and Forestry Squad (Part of Amenity Services) are responsible for the management of trees in our parks, open spaces and woodland.
+Further information can be found here.

 Privately owned trees